damianazur/GamesEngines1Project/README.md

 There are several features and these will be discussed below.<br><br>
 1\. **Infinite tunnel**<br>
 A ring spawner object spawns two types of rings.
 There are dynamic rings which will be moved to give the illusion that the user is moving into the tunnel (the main camera does does not move forward) and there are also static rings which are the the very end of the tunnel and help give the illusion that the tunnel is infinite without the need to spawn thousands of objects.
 This can be seen in the image below.<br><br>
-The rings are also moved by an audio visualizer at a speed that corresponds to the music to give the feeling of moving with the beat.
-The ring spawner object keeps track of the position of the most recent ring and spawns in a new one when needed.<br>
+The rings are moved by an audio visualizer at a speed that corresponds to the music to give the feeling of moving with the beat.
+The ring spawner object keeps track of the position of the most recent ring and spawns in a new ring when needed.<br>
-It also syncs the position of the newly spawned ring to the latest one so that there the gap is always consistent.
+It also syncs the position of the newly spawned ring to the one before so that there the gap between rings is always consistent.
 To further make the spawning robust, if the ring moves too far whether due to lag or simply a high speed then multiple rings will spawn and the tunnel will always be consistent.<br>
-The rings are destroyed once they are no longer in view so that memory is freed up and avoids lag.<br>
+The rings are destroyed as new ones spawn in and the ring is no longer in the FOV.
+The memory is freed up and this prevents lag caused by excess objects.<br>
 The segments of each ring shrink and expand with the frequency bands, creating an interesting visual effect.<br><br>
 ![An image](Rings.png)<br><br>